 A community made from people who have been shunned elsewhere becomes accepting of everyone regardless of appearance, race, gender identity or clothing choice, which is something that is very impressive.
 It allows for a huge array of outrageous queens who make this documentary so rich.

-This isn’t gay culture with the edges sanded off for mainstream consumption, this is more like the gay culture of Dog Day Afternoon, from a grass roots community not media promotion.
-This is an interesting documentary about a world that is, to most of us, completely alien, but very easy to like all the same.
+This isn’t LGBT culture with the edges sanded off for mainstream consumption, this is more like the gay culture of Dog Day Afternoon, from a grass roots community not media promotion.
+This is a crucial documentary which has preserved forever the spirit of a world which is now lost.